shtainze/PanUKBB-nonsynonymous/README.md

 These filters effectively narrow down the ~209 billion entries to only ~0.4 million.

+*Note: please consider carefully about the biological meaning.

 ## Directory structure
 - The final product containing the ~0.4 million entries can be found on:
 `non_synonymous_all_info.txt`